Skip to contents

 random

-The random part of the model.
+A formula that overwrites the automatically created random part of the regression model.

 update_fixed